ash-3d/CITB4_Website/README.md

 1. **Live Reload**: The development server automatically reloads when files change
 2. **File Organization**: Keep components in `src/components/` and pages in `src/pages/`
 3. **Asset Management**: Place images in `images/` and videos in `video/`
-4. **Styling**: All styles are in `src/style.css` - consider component-specific CSS for larger projects
+4. **Styling**: All styles are in `src/style.css`—consider component-specific CSS for larger projects

 ## 📱 Responsive Design